Visual Studio SDK glossary

 DocDatato handle persistence.

 DocData.
-Note that users do not take advantage of the Document/View separation that is part of the
+Users don't take advantage of the Document/View separation that is part of the

 DocObjectinterface design.
 Users use an entire DocObject to act as a view instead of using a more abstract (and less formalized) notion of underlying data known as